cirosantilli/linux-cheat/compile/library.md

 ####hwcap

-when using commands like `ldconfig -v`, you may see outputs like:
+When using commands like `ldconfig -v`, you may see outputs like:

     /usr/lib/i386-linux-gnu/sse2: (hwcap: 0x0000000004000000)

 `hwcap` stands for `hardware capacities`

-if present, means that those libraries can only be used if you hardware has the given capacities
+If present, means that those libraries can only be used if you hardware has the given capacities.

-here for example, as shown in the directory name, this path is for libraries which depend on the sse2 extensions (a set of cpu instructions, not present in older cpus)
+Here for example, as shown in the directory name, this path is for libraries which depend on the sse2 extensions (a set of cpu instructions, not present in older cpus).

-what the flags mean is defined by x86 and somewhat standardized across vendors:
+What the flags mean is defined by x86 and somewhat standardized across vendors:

 <http://en.wikipedia.org/wiki/CPUID#EAX.3D1:_Processor_Info_and_Feature_Bits>